Airbnb Co-Host: Beginner’s Guide

 Airbnb Co-Host Agreement

 Airbnb requires a co-host to sign the Terms of Service policy, but hosts and co-hosts can also write up their own specific agreement.
-It’s important to make sure that all terms and expectations are clearly stated.
+A written agreement minimizes misunderstandings, but it’s essential to ensure that all terms and expectations are clearly stated.

-Hosts and co-hosts need to determine hosting responsibilities and be clear about who does what, specify co-hosts’ earnings, and decide how the co-hosts will be reimbursed.
+Hosts and co-hosts need to determine their hosting responsibilities, be clear about who is responsible for what, specify the earnings of co-hosts, and decide how co-hosts will be reimbursed.

 You can opt to use or alter a pre-made Airbnb co-host agreement (it’s possible to find templates on hosting forums).
-And you can also hire a lawyer to draw up an agreement for you.
+You can also hire a lawyer to draft a contract for you.

 Airbnb Co-Host Fee

 So how much does an Airbnb co-host make?
 Honestly, there is no set amount.
-Airbnb co-host fees can vary significantly based on their responsibilities, the size of the property, and where they are located.
+Airbnb co-host fees can vary significantly depending on their responsibilities, the size of the property, and their location.

 On average, Airbnb co-hosts charge 10-20% of the nightly rate without cleaning the rental property.
 So, for example, if you co-host an Airbnb that earns $30,000 per year, you can expect to earn roughly $3,000-$6,000.

-But if you’re supposed to take care of everything from check-in and check-out to managing guest experience and cleaning, you could charge up to 25%.
+However, if you’re responsible for everything from check-in and checkout to managing guest experience and cleaning, you could charge up to 25%.

-Some co-hosts may receive a flat fee each month that both parties agree upon.
+Some co-hosts may receive a flat monthly fee that both parties agree upon.
 And some co-hosts charge an additional cleaning fee if they clean the property after each guest.

 It’s up to you to enter into an Airbnb co-host agreement with the primary host for a fair price because the duties you perform as a co-host will determine your potential earnings.
 The more you do, the more you earn.